 - Eligibility for civil services exam (nationality/age limit/number of attempts/educational requirement)

 - UPSC Exam Plan

 - UPSC Posts (for which the civil services exam is held)

 - Latest UPSC CSE Syllabus Notification

 The UPSC notification also gives the IAS exam dates as mentioned below:

-- The UPSC online application process for the prelims exam commenced in February this year, and went on till March 18th.
+- The UPSC online application process for the prelims exam commenced on 2nd February 2022.

-- The IAS Prelims exam was conducted on 2nd June.
+- The IAS Prelims exam is to take place on Sunday, 5th June 2022.

-- The UPSC Personality Test/interview will be held in early next year, 2020.
+- UPSC Personality Test/interview dates will be announced.

 UPSC Civil Services Posts